 - Superdude from All That has a tendency to fight dairy-based villains, such as Milkman, Cow Boy, Butter Boy...
 This is unfortunate for him, since he is lactose intolerant.

-- Every Super Sentai series has this by design.
-The magically-empowered Magiranger only fought mystical creatures, the police-themed Dekaranger fought criminals, the Hurricaneger fought space ninjas...no matter what the power set, the villains will match accordingly.
+- Almost every Super Sentai series has this by design.
+The magically-empowered Magiranger only fought mystical creatures, the police-themed Dekaranger fought criminals, the Hurricaneger fought space ninjas...no matter what the power set, expect the villains to match accordingly.
+The few aversions include:

 - The Kamen Rider series tends to have this more often than not.
 In a general sense almost all Riders and villains have some degree of Animal Motifs.
 In a more specific sense magic Riders tend to fight magical enemies and technological Riders tend to fight biological anomalies.
 Justified in that the Riders themselves are usually Phlebotinum Rebels, using the villains own power against them.